yinzhiqing/yinzhiqing.github.io/tabs/links.md

     - type: id_terminator
       title: "terminator"
       url: "https://gnome-terminator.readthedocs.io/en/latest/"
-      info: "If you live at the command-line, or are logged into 10 different remote machines at once, you should definitely try out Terminator.
+      info: "If you live at the command-line, or are logged into 10 different remote machines at once, you should definitely try out Terminator."

     # languages
     - type: id_liquid